 Alabama Department of Veterans Affairs

-The SBVA currently consists of the Governor, as Chairman, and representatives from veterans’ organizations in Alabama, namely: The American Legion, Veterans of Foreign Wars, Disabled American Veterans, AMVETS, American Ex-Prisoners of War, Inc., Vietnam Veterans of America, Military Order of the Purple Heart, Military Officers Association of America, and the Marine Corps League.
+The agency is assisted and overseen by the State Board of Veterans Affairs (SBVA).
+The SBVA consists of the Governor, as chairman, and members appointed from the following Alabama veteran services organizations: the American Legion, Veterans of Foreign Wars, Disabled American Veterans, AMVETS, Vietnam Veterans of America, Military Order of the Purple Heart, Military Officers Association of America, and the Marine Corps League.

 Download